MILES

 To get to the trail we hiked (#3) and all the other hiking trails, you will need to cross the suspension bridge that spans over Sugar Creek.
 Once across you’ll be in the Rocky Hollow-Falls Canyon Nature Preserve which contains a maze of deep sandstone canyons and one of the last remnants of the forest that once covered most of Indiana.

-🛑 Stop 4: Downtown Effingham, IL — The goal here was another quick rest to check out Sculptures on the Avenues and stretch our legs.
+🛑 Stop 4: Our next stop was set for downtown Effingham, IL.
+The plan was another quick break away fro driving and to walk around to check out Sculptures on the Avenue and stretch our legs.
 We didn’t see the sculptures, but we did get to walk around and chanced upon another car spectacle.
 This time around it was a local Effingham cruise night.
 Auto enthusiasts followed a pre-determined course along downtown Effingham showing off their cars - some really cool and “interesting” vehicles for sure.

-🛑 Final Stop: Hyatt Regency St. Louis at The Arch.
+🛑 Final Stop: Our final stop for the day would be the Hyatt Regency St. Louis at The Arch.
 The Gateway Arch has been on my bucket list for a long time so I made sure that we had tickets for the first tram to the top on Sunday.
-We were able to walk around it at night before Park staff found us and made us leave.
+We were able to walk around for a bit after we arrived before Park staff found us and made us leave, apparently no one is allowed on the grounds at night.
 Strange that a landmark such as this would be off-limits for an evening stroll.
 We settled in for dinner at one of the hotel restaurants and then turned in for the night..

 St. Louis Gateway Arch at night.
 Ari taking a photo of it.